dsmilab/Getaway/README.md

 # Getaway

-This is a small project representing proof of concept.
+This is a small project competeing on [2018 Meichu x Hachathon](https://hackathon.nctu.me/2018/#/sponsor-1).

-This demo uses the camera to catch player's emoji and gesture, and then show them on the screen to improve the game experience.
+This demo shows proof of concept by using the camera to catch player's **emoji** and **gesture**, and then show them on the screen to improve the game experience.

 <br/>